besserwisser/jsonresume-theme-elegant-besserwisser/README.md

 This is a fork from [jsonresume-theme-elgegant](https://github.com/mudassir0909/jsonresume-theme-elegant) and a Responsive theme for [JsonResume](https://jsonresume.org/) inspired by card layouts.

+Following adjustments are done:
+* more concise project area
-It is adjustet to be more concise to show more information, especially in the projects area.
-Also it will not show any project duration.
-Instead it just shows the year of project start.
+* Doesn't show project duration, instead just shows the year of project start
+* Skill level progress bar shows more dramatic values
+* Education elements show score

 [Theme Preview](http://themes.jsonresume.org/theme/elegant)